JMSantos94/use-react/README.md

 [hooks](https://reactjs.org/docs/hooks-intro.html).
 Intended to make working with [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) easier by providing a similar API to their native counterparts, as well as, expanding on those functionalities whenever possible.
+As a plus, all methods exposed are immutable by default.

 Feel free to submit your [suggestions](https://github.com/JMSantos94/use-react/issues/1)!